 Another complementary strategy is taking a thirty-second “time out” a few times a day.
 It is like a peace switch that can easily flip when you need it or when you are waiting for something, be it a friend or the elevator.

-Whatever ever you are doing and what thought you might have disengaged from it for a moment and allow yourself to relax.
+Whatever ever you are doing and what you think, you might have disengaged from it for a moment and allow yourself to relax.
 You need to clear your mind by letting go of all your thoughts just for a moment.
 Do this by taking a slow and easy breath and experiencing the feeling of peace that washes over you.

 The longer you use these tools, the better outcomes you get.